 - Hyperbaric bag and emergency medical oxygen

-- Climbing oxygen and Top Out Mask
+- 4 1800L bottles of climbing oxygen and a Top Out mask

 - Medical Evacuation insurance of $500,000 (required)

-- Travel insurance and security evacuation insurance
+- Travel insurance

 - Airport taxes and Nepal entry visas

-- Personal communications (Satellite phone, phone, fax, email)
+- Personal communications (phone, fax, internet)